dolphindb/release/compatibility_changes.md

     When joining multiple tables, the qualifier must be specified for a column existing in multiple tables.
 This behavior matches standard SQL semantics.

-- When a scalar is used after the `in` predicate in a SQL statement, elements of the condition column are no longer matched with the scalar.
+- When a temporal scalar is used after the `in` predicate in a SQL statement, elements of the condition column are no longer matched with the scalar.
 Instead, the scalar is treated as a one-element vector to check if the elements of the condition column are contained in that vector.

     ```
     vec = [2012.01.01T00:00:00, 2012.01.01T23:59:59, 2012.01.10T00:00:00, 2012.01.10T23:59:59, 2012.01.31T00:00:00, 2012.01.31T23:59:59, 2012.02.01T00:00:00, 2012.02.01T23:59:59, 2012.02.15T00:00:00, 2012.02.15T23:59:59, 2012.02.29T00:00:00, 2012.02.29T23:59:59]